sirbaconjr/simple-cart-api/README.md

 ### Schematics

+The details of how the application works are provided in the [schematics](docs/schematics) folder.
+All these can be opened on [Diagrams.net](https://diagrams.net).

+Here is a list of the available schemas:

-The planning of the project can be checked on [Diagrams.net](https://app.diagrams.net) opening the file [schematics.drawio.xml](docs/schematics.drawio.xml).
+* [Actions](/docs/schematics/actions.drawio.xml): Detailed explanation of the actions that can be done on the system
+* [Endpoints](/docs/schematics/endpoints.drawio.xml): Detailed explanation of how the actions are used to represent the API behaviour

 ### Prerequisites